 - The mycobiome (fungal community of microbes) is associated with Candida overgrowth and decreased diversity and can influence the body’s immune system and inflammatory responses.
 The mycobiome is an area that needs more study since the focus in recent years has been on the microbiome (bacterial community of microbes).

 -Immunity to Fungal Microbiota in IBD, Iliyan Iliev

 - Non-celiac gluten sensitivity (NCGS) has been linked to IBS and other functional gut diseases.
 Other components in wheat like ATIs (amylase trypsin inhibitors), WGAs (wheat germ agglutenins) and FODMAPs (a collection of sugars found in some fruits, vegetables, legumes, grains, and dairy) could also explain gluten sensitivity.

-- There are both pros and cons for screening the entire population for celiac disease
+- There are both pros and cons to screening the entire population for celiac disease

 - Can be an issue with asymptomatic patients who’ve been diagnosed and adopted the gluten-free diet.
 They start to notice reactions to gluten, leading to feelings of frustration.